 - Extras: Lemon zest and vanilla extract

 Step One - Prep the corn starch: In a small bowl, stir or whisk together 1 tablespoon of cornstarch with 1 tablespoon of fruit juice, making sure the cornstarch gets completely dissolved.
 This mixture is called a slurry - set it aside until step three.

 Step Two - Simmer the berries, remaining juice, and maple syrup.
 Combine them in a medium saucepan set over medium heat and let them simmer for about 5 minutes, stirring occasionally.
 The berries should start to soften and break down, and the mixture should be juicy.

 Step Three - Add the slurry.
 Slowly pour the slurry into the fruit mixture while stirring.
 Continue to let it cook - stirring constantly! - for about 30 seconds.
 It should be thick and jammy at this point, although it will continue to thicken more as it cools.
+Remove from heat and stir in the lemon zest and vanilla extract.
 Store in an airtight container (like a glass jar) in the refrigerator.

 Common questions about fruit compote

 When properly stored in the refrigerator, this mixed berry compote should keep for about two weeks.

 No; compote doesn't have a high enough sugar content for canning.